7 Ways to Deliver the Best Onboarding Experience for New Hires

 The application completion rate refers to the number of candidates who completed the job application process versus those who started but didn’t finish it.
 A low application completion rate can signal process issues.
 This allows you to see where to streamline processes to provide a better candidate experience and not miss out on top talent.

-The offer acceptance rate refers to the difference between the number of candidates given a job offer and the number that accept it.
+The offer acceptance rate is the difference between the number of candidates given a job offer and the number that accepts it.

 A low rate is typically a sign of a lackluster employee value proposition for things like compensation and benefits.
 These insights can help you fine-tune your offering to be competitive with the talent market and create more transparent job postings.